KxSystems/docs/docs/cloud/aws/index.md

 day’s in-memory columns of data to a new HDB partition.
 Q programmers can use a utility built into q for this which creates the files and directories organized as in the table above.
-Kdb+ requires the support of a POSIX-compliant file system in order to access and process HDB data.
+Kdb+ requires the support of a POSIX-compliant filesystem in order to access and process HDB data.

 Kdb+ maps the entire HDB into the runtime address space of kdb+.
 This means the Linux kernel is responsible for fetching HDB data.
-If, for example, you are expecting a query that scans an entire day’s trade price for a specific stock symbol range, the file system will load this data into the host memory as required.
+If, for example, you are expecting a query that scans an entire day’s trade price for a specific stock symbol range, the filesystem will load this data into the host memory as required.
 So, for porting this to EC2, if you expect it to match the performance you see on your in-house infrastructure you will need to look into the timing differences between